 When the conventional model of medicine was born, the primary causes of disease were acute infectious diseases: tuberculosis, typhoid, and pneumonia.
 The “one doctor, one cause, one treatment” paradigm was effective at restoring health.

-Today, seven of ten deaths in the United States are caused by chronic disease (1).
-Consider the following statistics:
+Today, seven of 10 deaths in the United States are caused by chronic disease.
+(1) Consider the following statistics:

-- One in two Americans has a chronic disease; one in four has multiple chronic diseases (2)
+- Six in 10 Americans have a chronic disease; four in 10 have multiple chronic diseases (2)

 - By 2030, chronic disease will account for $47 trillion in healthcare expenditures (4)